 Who Can Apply: High School Seniors who are a member of dependent of a member of a Wisconsin Snowmobile Club.
 Must reside in Wisconsin.

-The Great Lakes Hemophilia Foundation strives to lessen the burden of paying for college for students with bleeding disorders.
+The Great Lakes Hemophilia Foundation Scholarship aims to lessen the burden of paying for college for students with bleeding disorders.
 In order to be eligible, students must be attending an accredited, not-for-profit college, university, or vocational/technical school in Wisconsin or be receiving treatment at a Wisconsin Hemophilia Treatment Center.

 Amount: $250 to $3,000